Cirych/ng-test-app/README.md

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `npm run build:prod` for a production build.
+Use the `npm run build` for a local build.